 You have three choices when something threatens your window: defend it, move it, or accept a week with no side hustle progress.

-Moving it means: if Wednesday doesn’t work this week, you shift to Thursday or Saturday instead – but you replace it, you don’t skip it.
+Moving it means that if Wednesday doesn’t work this week, you shift to Thursday or Saturday instead.
+You replace the window, you don’t skip it.
 You’re protecting the total window, not the specific timing.

-Accepting a lost week means: you consciously choose not to work your side hustle that week, which is fine – but you don’t pretend you’re working while doing something else.
+Accepting a lost week means you consciously choose not to work your side hustle that week.
+That’s fine, as long as you don’t pretend you’re working while doing something else.
 You make the choice deliberately.

 Most side hustles fail because people drift between all three strategies without committing to any of them.
 They defend some weeks and skip others, move their windows randomly, and never build momentum.